 While things were going well on-ice for Dubois, off it there was turmoil between him and the Blue Jackets.
 This led to an eventual trade request, which was granted when he was sent to the Jets in the blockbuster Laine deal.

-Since joining the Jets, Dubois has continued to play well, adjusting his play to a different role with the team.
+Since joining the Jets, Dubois has continued to play well, adjusting his style to a different role with the team.
 He is still a dominant defensive forward, but his offense hasn’t bloomed with the franchise just yet.
-However, as a team ready to make a playoff run, Winnipeg will lean heavily on him throughout the 2021 postseason.
+However, as long as he remains with the franchise, he will be an important player for them to lean on.

 4. Jesse Puljujarvi – Edmonton Oilers